 The competitive nature of Medicine means Schools can afford to be selective.
 As such, universities don’t just want good grades, a good admission test and relevant work experience.
 They also want a well-rounded person that will bring something to the Medical School.
 Interview questions to the effect of ‘What can you bring to this Medical School’ are really in fact an opportunity to show your enthusiasm and sell yourself.

 It’s important your answer to the question is linked to the goals of the Medical School.
 Often, Medical Schools don’t want to just produce doctors for the NHS, they want to produce ‘critical scientific thinkers’ or ‘adaptable professionals’ or something like that.
-You need to demonstrate that you want to be an outstanding doctor, who will be a lifelong learner and a great innovator.
+You need to demonstrate that you want to, and are able to, become an outstanding doctor, who will be a lifelong learner and a great innovator.
 You can achieve this by connecting what you’ve accomplished in the past (e.g. fantastic grades and passion for your subjects) to what you’re aiming for in the future.
 By doing this, you can explain that you’ll become a graduate the School can be proud of.

 It’s important to also consider how you can have a positive impact on your fellow students.
 At Medical School, you need to be a team player capable of performing your own role within a task independently and to a high standard.
 Give an example of when you have done this before.
 You may also wish to contemplate that Medical School is a place where life-long friendships are made.
 Learning Medicine is a stressful time for everyone and you will need to be supportive, maybe even a shoulder to cry on for peers.
 You may have adopted this role in the past, so it’s important to show that you will be there for other students in the future to help them.